 However, potential conflicts of interest exist in this area because most if not all of the research on collagen supplements are funded or partially funded by related industries that could benefit from a positive study result, or one or more of the study authors have ties to those industries.
 This makes it difficult to determine how effective collagen supplements truly are and if they are worth their often hefty price.

 A downside of collagen supplements is the unknown of what exactly it contains or if the supplement will do what the label promotes.
-In the U.S., the supplement industry is not regulated by the Food and Drug Administration, and there are concerns of collagen supplements containing heavy metals.
+There are also concerns of collagen supplements containing heavy metals.
+In the U.S., the Food and Drug Administration does not review supplements for safety or effectiveness before they are sold to consumers.

 Another potential downside is that taking a collagen supplement can become an excuse to not practice healthy behaviors that can protect against collagen decline, such as getting enough sleep and stopping smoking.